Translation of "en"

 Definition in, on, at, by, with

-The laws of physicals does not allow anyone to be "in" someone else, unless that person is a spiritual or a divine being.
+The laws of physicals do not allow anyone to be "in" someone else, unless that person is a spiritual or a divine being.
 Therefore, trinitarians translators would translate the Greek word "en" to the English word "in" in favour of supporting Jesus divinity, because Jesus cannot be inside a large group of people simultaneously unless he is some sort of divine spirit.

 After his mother Mary was betrothed to Joseph, before they came together, she was found with (ἐν) child of the Holy Spirit. -- Matthew 1:18 (NKJV)